dasch-swiss/dsp-api/docs/rst/02-knora-ontologies/salsah-gui.rst

 ===========

 ``Colorpicker``
    A GUI element for selecting a color.
+A property definition that uses this element may also contain a ``guiAttribute`` predicate whose object is a string in the form ``"ncolors=N"``, where ``N`` is an integer specifying the number of colors to display.

 ``Date``
    A GUI element for selecting a date.